-Join journalist and curator Sarah Burke and Optics series host Reya Sehgal for this discussion on what the queer eye can see, featuring a special performance by Untitled Queen.
+Join journalist and curator Sarah Burke, photographer Naima Green, performance and queer studies scholar Kareem Khubchandani, and series host Reya Sehgal for this meditation on what the queer eye can see, featuring a special performance by Untitled Queen.

 This is a free event, but please register in advance.
 ICP Members have access to preferred seating in our reserved members’ section.

 Our ICP Museum–public program combination ticket grants $10 entry starting at 4:30 PM to those attending the program.
 Tickets are only available online when you register for the program.

 Read our public program attendance policies.